cbrgm/introduction-to-adrs/slides.md

 	* Spread knowledge
 * Do Peer Reviews on ADRs or pair while writing them
 * Do you have a dedicated Architect?
 Let him point out when to write an ADR
-* Track ADRs in the backlog / create a story for it
+* Track ADRs in the backlog / create a story for them
 * Not everything is an ADR, continue drawing pictures and diagrams and capture other views on your system

 ---